 They reflect on the sad loss of the slow train and stations like Kirby Muxloe, gone forever with white-washed pebble walls and the up-line.
 They sang about the League of British Bedstead Men and the Society of Left Footed Boots that pollute the rivers – songs that would find favour with the ‘greens’ of today.

 Flanders’ humour may have been caustic but Swann later commented on his ability to draw attention to serious matters in a humorous way.
 The Reluctant Cannibal refuses to eat the man in the pot and his father, ‘ chief assistant to the assistant chief’ remarks that this road can only lead to even more disruption, like not making war.

-The first show led to a second – ‘At the drop of another hat’ which was as successful as the first and there were many calls for them to continue performing and touring.
+The first show led to a second – ‘’ which was as successful as the first and there were many calls for them to continue performing and touring.
 But both had other projects that they were more interested in, even though these did not pay as well.
 Flanders continued his acting career but died suddenly on April 15 1975 from a cerebral haemorrhage whilst on holiday in Wales.
 They broke all the rules by performing so long and then broke them all again by refusing the calls to return.

-But they have left behind their legacy: The Complete Flanders & Swann box set containing all their music from Amazon.
+But they have left behind their legacy: Thebox set containing all their music from Amazon.